seepel/fleascheme-repl.it/README.md

 # Motivation
-Rather than coming up with some fresh new ideas for the Programming Language Jam Flea Scheme revives some rather stale ideas from 1991 that perhaps sholud have seen some more love.
+Rather than coming up with some fresh new ideas for the Programming Language Jam Flea Scheme revives some rather stale ideas from 1991 that perhaps should have seen some more love.

 The main inspiration for Flea Scheme is Henry Baker's paper titled